quangthangisme/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case 10: List all Todos**
+**Use case 10: List all todos**

 **MSS**
-1. User requests to view all Todos.
+1. User requests to view all todos.
 2. TC displays all Todos.

    Use case ends.

 **Extensions**
 * 2a.
-The Todo list is empty.
+The todo list is empty.
     * 2a1.
 TC displays an error message.

       Use case ends.

-**Use case 11: Add a Contact to a Todo**
+**Use case 11: Add a contact to a todo**

 **MSS**
 1. User <u>searches for the contact's information (UC:4)</u>.
-2. User requests to add the contact to a Todo by ID.
+2. User requests to add the contact to a todo by ID.
-3. TC associates the Contact with the Todo.
+3. TC associates the contact with the todo.
 4. TC displays a confirmation message.

 **Extensions**
 * 2a.
 The given name is invalid.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
 The given name is empty.
     * 2b1.
 TC displays an error message.